MatthiasWM/dynee5/Albert/README.txt

 The biggest problem on the way there is to correctly identify sybolic information.
-Only if all address pointers in the ROM are correctly identified and replced with a symbolic pointer, changes in code position will still generate correct code.
+Only if all address pointers in the ROM are correctly identified and replaced with a symbolic pointer, changes in code position will generate correct code, even if the size of code blocks changes.

 The only way to do this is to analyse all data word and find out if they are pointers, numeric data (integer or floating point), ASCII text, Unicode text,